shaun-c23/FAST_model/readME.txt

 ABOUT THIS CODE PACKAGE

-This code is written in c++ and is best run using g++ compiler with the following dependencies:
-- Apple clang version 15.0.0 (clang-1500.1.0.2.5)
-- ensure openmp is installed
-- running version c++17

 There are a number of files located in this package and their descriptions are below:
 	- mat_props.h: includes the material properties
 	- poly_fit.h: curve fit for weighted average properties